 Common mistakes buyers make

-From the conversations I have had with operators picking between these two categories, three mistakes show up over and over:
+Across conversations with operators picking between these two categories, three mistakes show up over and over:

 1. Buying for a one-off and getting stuck.
 The first task always looks one-off.
 Then it recurs.
 Buyers who chose a tool optimised for single sessions wake up six weeks later with a manual prompt habit and a quietly growing bill.